MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 ---

 We found that you can only safely say an Azure Resource Manager (ARM) template is valid and deployable if you have deployed it once.

-The `Test-AzResourceManagerDeployment` is not invoking the Azure Resource Manager Engine, complex templates are not getting validated.
 In this blog post we are exploring how to write effective integration tests.

 The general guidance for developing ARM templates is: Let the Azure Resource Manager Engine expand, validate and _deploy_ the template with all its necessary dependencies and parameters once.
 Check that it deploys without erros and run acceptance tests on the deployed resources.

-That means: Use the ARM template for a deploy **at least** once!
+As `Test-AzResourceManagerDeployment` is not leveraging the Azure Resource Manager Engine fully, complex templates are not getting validated using only this function.

-This might be refereed to a system or **Integration Test**.
+That means: Use the developed ARM template for a deployment **at least** once!
+And make sure it stays deployable...

 ## Introduction